amten/NeuralNetwork/README.md

 Include the files NeuralNetwork.jar, lib/mtj-1.0-snapshot.jar, lib/opencsv-2.3.jar in your classpath.

-**Important!** For optimal performance on Windows, you need to copy native matrix library dll-files to the directory where you execute your application, or any other directory in the PATH.
+**Important!** For optimal performance, you need to install native matrix library files.
-Unzip the BLAS-dlls.zip to that directory.
+Windows: Unzip the BLAS-dlls.zip file to the directory where you execute your application, or any other directory in the PATH.

-**Important!** For optimal performance on Linux, you need to install OpenBlas libraries: sudo apt-get install libatlas3-base libopenblas-base
+Linux: sudo apt-get install libatlas3-base libopenblas-base

 ## Usage